 During the 4 weeks of exploratory trips in 2015 and in our inaugural season of 2016, it allowed us at Untamed Angling to truly experience of the potential of the Kendjam fishery that helped Untamed Angling and Kendjam – Kayapó nation in develop the new lodge for this amazing and unique destination.

-tent.
-We provide laundry service at the camp at no additional cost.
+additional cost.
 Just leave your clothes in a designated container, and they will be returned washed and clean, usually within a day.

 For the most adventurous anglers we provide a two-night out camp location to reach the far and most wild areas of Iriri.